aturner-epcc/uknss-benchmark-ior_mdtest/README.ior.N10.md

     - *d.* sufficient compute nodes to achieve maximum result

 For each of the above three loads, we have provided an annotated IOR script in the `inputs.N10` directory.
-All three configuration file should be used and modified as described.
+All three configuration files should be used and modified as described below.

 ## a.
 Mandatory configuration file modifications